Morocco earthquake: Is it safe to travel at the moment?

 What about travel elsewhere in Morocco?

-The main holiday locations including Agadir and Essaouira, are believed to be unaffected.
+The main holiday locations, including Agadir and Essaouira, are believed to be unaffected.
+A Londoner currently travelling on Morocco’s Atlantic coast said he “felt the tremors very strongly” during the earthquake.

+Alex Folkes is staying in Taghazout, north of Agadir – about 80km (50 miles) from the epicentre of the earthquake.

+He told The Independent: “Felt the tremors very strongly but no apparent damage or injury in the town.
+Place is back to normal (as far as I can tell) this morning.
+Obviously very different to Marrakech and Atlas villages.
+Condolences to all who have suffered.”

 Join our commenting forum